 You can join, post pics of what you have, and then begin responding to comments and questions and hopefully meet up with someone who will have cash in hand to purchase your used items.

-We have a post here with more info on how yard sale groups work if this is a new concept to you.
+We have more info and tips on how yard sale groups work if this is a new concept to you.

 You can't technically purchase things through Instagram, but people can leave bids on your items in the comments and then you can get in touch with the person you want to sell to outside of the site to discuss payment and shipping.
 This might be a great option for outgrown kid's clothes if you have a following of other parents.